-Many readers of our firm’s coverage of changes to Federal Form 1065 and Schedule K-1 will have noted the article I co-wrote entitled “The Future of Disruption,” dated November 22 and published in the fall issue of the Marks Paneth Real Estate Newsletter.
-In the article, I wrote, “The Internal Revenue Service (IRS) recently issued draft versions of the 2019 Federal Form 1065 (U.S. Return of Partnership Income) and the Schedule K-1 (Partner’s Share of Income Deduction Credit, etc.).
+Many readers of our firm’s coverage of changes to Federal Form 1065 and Schedule K-1 will have noted the article entitled “The Future of Disruption,” dated November 22 and published in the fall issue of the Marks Paneth Real Estate Newsletter.
+The article notes, “The Internal Revenue Service (IRS) recently issued draft versions of the 2019 Federal Form 1065 (U.S. Return of Partnership Income) and the Schedule K-1 (Partner’s Share of Income Deduction Credit, etc.).
 There are several significant proposed changes aimed to enhance the quality, transparency, and availability of the information reported by partnerships to the IRS and the partners of such business entities.”
 And, “The forms and related schedules are near completion, and we understand updated final versions will be released before the New Year.”

 Well, that New Year is upon us, but with its advent comes news of a welcomed delay in the issuance of those final forms.
 The IRS, in its Notice 2019-66, states that: